Jenna Bush Hager is co-host of TODAY's fourth hour, alongside Hoda Kotb. She joined TODAY as a correspondent and contributor in August 2009.

 Hager has conducted a wide range of interviews with notable figures, including former first lady Michelle Obama, Reese Witherspoon, Joanna Gaines, Katherine Schwarzenegger and fellow first daughter Susan Ford Bales.

 In 2004, Hager graduated from the University of Texas at Austin with a degree in English.
-She lives in New York with her husband, Henry Hager, and their two daughters, Mila and Poppy.
+She lives in New York with her husband, Henry Hager, their two daughters, Mila and Poppy, and their son Hal.